-- Early Installment Weirdness: For Mr T. While his persona and well known "Pity the fool" catchphrase were first popularized in Rocky III, the movie as Mr T hitting on Rocky's wife to antagonize.
-Far removed from the Mr T who would become well known for telling kids to stay in school and don't do drugs.
+- Early Installment Weirdness: For Mr T. While his persona and well known "Pity the fool" catchphrase were first popularized in Rocky III, the movie has Mr. T hitting on Rocky's wife to antagonize.
+Far removed from the Mr. T who would become well known for telling kids to stay in school and to not do drugs.

 - Funny Background Event: During the pre-fight interview, Paulie is peeking out over Rocky's shoulder and waving at the camera.

-- Good Old Fisticuffs: Rocky had Paulie cut his gloves off during the Boxer vs Wrestler match so he can use his barefists against the clearly more powerful, Thunderlips.
+- Good Old Fisticuffs: Rocky had Paulie cut his gloves off during the Boxer vs. Wrestler match so he can use his unpadded fists against the clearly more powerful Thunderlips.

-- He's Back: Pretty much, all of the movie.
+- He's Back: Pretty much the entire third act of the movie.